 It’s December, Black Friday and Cyber Monday are now well behind us.
 We decided it would be a good idea to take a look at how the Datacrushers revenue discovery platform has helped merchants score big and rock this BFCM week!

-How Many Sales Were Recovered?
+How Many Sales Were Recovered Following BFCM?

 So, just how many sales and how much revenue did we help our merchants recover during this period?
-The data displayed below is an aggregate across cart, search, and browse abandonment; and represents all of our U.S. clients’ during the Black Friday, Cyber Monday holiday shopping rush.
+The data displayed below is an aggregate of cart, search, and browse abandonment; and represents all of our U.S. clients’ during the Black Friday, Cyber Monday holiday shopping rush.

 Because the Datacrushers revenue discovery platform collects actionable data on the User, Site, and Product (USP), our clients’ gain enormously since they can leverage this data to retarget visitors through smart omnichannel campaigns, in order to increase conversions to their site.
 This doesn’t answer one particularly burning question – “How much did we recover from guest shopper traffic AKA “not-logged-in” during this timeframe?